 What is the Best French Candy?

-I used to get this question on my chocolate walks in Paris.
-It's hard to say and like all things, how can you say it's best?
-It's of course, subjective.
-However, I'll give you a little taste of some of the best below.
+I used to get this question on my chocolate walking tours in Paris.
+It's hard to say what exactly is the best French candy.
+Like all subjective things, how can you say it's best?
+Well, as you ask, I hope I've answered with a taste of many of the best French candies.

-I first literally stumbled into the Bonbon au Palais sweet shop years ago in Paris's 5th Arrondissement after a blustery walk down rue Mouffetard.
+I first literally stumbled into this French sweet shop years ago in Paris's 5th Arrondissement after a blustery walk down rue Mouffetard.
 I was speed walking to the metro at Châtelet, but instead my umbrella had other ideas.
 Catapulted downhill on rue Monge, my track was halted with the sudden sight of glistening jars filled with chocolates, lollipops and bright pastel marshmallows.

 The previous owner, Georges, proudly presented his range of the best regional and artisanal sweet delicacies from around France all under one roof.
 As he opened several giant apothecary lids, he explained his favourite delicacies.
 Bliss!
 Today the jolly atmosphere wasn't quite the same when I visited but the sweets are still there.
 As Bel-Ange continues Georges' tradition, it still says on the giant blackboard: